dabonzo/monitorpy/docs/writing_plugins.md

 5. **Thorough Validation**: Validate the configuration thoroughly to prevent runtime errors
 6. **Comprehensive Documentation**: Document the plugin's purpose, requirements, and behavior
 7. **Stateless Design**: Plugins should be stateless and not rely on external state between runs
+8. **Thread Safety**: Ensure your plugin is thread-safe for parallel execution
+9. **Resource Management**: Properly manage resources (like connections) to avoid leaks in parallel contexts

 ## Adding CLI Support